Nat Glover: Law enforcement career

-Glover joined the Jacksonville Sheriff's Office (JSO) in 1966, becoming an investigator in the Detective Division in 1969 and was promoted to Sergeant in 1974.
-In 1991, he was named Director of Police Services, one of the JSO's top positions.
+he became an investigator with the Jacksonville Sheriff's Office (JSO) in the Detective Division in 1969 and was promoted to Sergeant in 1974.
+In 1991, he was named Director of Police Services by Sheriff Dale Carson, one of the JSO's top positions.
 A political Democrat and a long-time police officer, Glover was elected Sheriff of Jacksonville in 1995, and was re-elected in 1999.

 Glover was serving at the time of the Brenton Butler case in 2000, in which the 15-year-old Butler was falsely accused of murder.
 Butler confessed to the crime, but later testified that two JSO detectives, including Nat Glover's son Michael Glover, had physically attacked and coerced him into confessing.
 Butler was acquitted and the JSO and State Attorney's Office took the unusual step of apologizing to him.
 Michael Glover, who denied the allegation, retired from the Sheriff's Office to become a private investigator.